Blog, Blog 2022

 Christine Safatly, PIECE 1, 2019, from the series THERE IS NO DIFFERENCE BETWEEN KETCHUP AND RIPE TOMATOES, 2019-20, fabric pierced with nails and pins, Photo by the author

 Archival research and documentary modes of representation also recur throughout the Biennale.
 Most of archival art's potential is due to its frequent reproductions of alternative historical perspectives, primarily depicting the unrepresented in official histories to challenge power relations and authority.
 However, archival practices have also attracted criticism for their representation politics and institutional critique.
 For instance, Hal Foster criticised the lack of critical engagement, ‘representational wholeness,’ and ‘institutional integrity’ in archival art.
-In his article Archival Impulse, he adds:
+In his article Archival Impulse